rewgs/open-stage-control-ts/resources/docs/docs/user-interface/editor.md

 - Properties are written in JSON, with some flexibility brought by the [JSON5](https://github.com/json5/json5) format.
 For example, double quotes around object keys are not mandatory.
 - Clicking on a property name spawns a help modal window

+Some properties (for example `script`) have a special code editor with syntax hilighting and many keyboard shortcuts (available by clicking on the "Help" button).
+In this properties, pressing `enter` will not submit pending changes and instead insert a new line at the cursor position (as you would expect in a regular editor).
+To submit pending changes, press `ctrl+enter` or click outside the editor.

 ## Project tree